-The trend in Figure 1a is exponential indicating that the infrastructure monitoring area has been attracting the attention of researchers in the past two decades.
+The trend in Figure 1a is exponential, indicating that the infrastructure monitoring area has been attracting the attention of researchers in the past two decades.
 Two leaps can be observed that occurred in 2010 and 2020, respectively.
-The first was most likely related to the year of launching satellite missions of new generation, amongst which the Italian Constellation of Small Satellites for Mediterranean Basin Observation (COSMO-SkyMed) satellites, between 2007 and 2010, and the TerraSAR-X (TSX) in 2007, with high spatial and temporal resolution.
+The first was most likely related to the year of the launching of new-generation satellite missions, which included the Italian Constellation of Small Satellites for Mediterranean Basin Observation (COSMO-SkyMed) satellites, between 2007 and 2010, and the TerraSAR-X (TSX) in 2007, with high spatial and temporal resolution.
 The second leap is likely related to the launch of the Sentinel-1 (S1) mission in 2014, as part of the Copernicus Programme of the European Space Agency (ESA), with regular and revisit times of 12 days.
-These advances allow to increase the density of PSs extracted by high-resolution SAR data, up to 6 times, as opposed to those expected by medium-resolution SAR, e.g., RADARSAT-1 and Envisat.
-Accordingly, the combination of high spatial density, wide coverage and high sensitivity to small deformations has allowed to analyse the deformations of individual structural elements at the network level.
-This increases significantly the potential of MT-InSAR techniques in infrastructure monitoring.
+These advances increase the density of PSs extracted by high-resolution SAR data up to 6 times, as opposed to those expected by medium-resolution SAR, e.g., RADARSAT-1 and Envisat.
+Accordingly, the combination of high spatial density, wide coverage and high sensitivity to small deformations has allowed analysis of the deformations of individual structural elements at the network level.
+This significantly increases the potential of MT-InSAR techniques in infrastructure monitoring.

-The cumulative citations of the selected papers were collected for 15 years (from 2006 to 2022), as reported in Figure 2.
-The high interest of researchers in the implementation of satellite-based techniques for infrastructure monitoring is proven by the increase of the yearly cumulative citations, accounting for approximately 200 citations in 2017 and more than 900 in 2021.
+The cumulative number of citations for the selected papers were collected for 15 years (from 2006 to 2022), as reported in Figure 2.
+A significant interest of researchers in the implementation of satellite-based techniques for infrastructure monitoring is proven by the increase in the yearly cumulative citations, amounting to approximately 200 citations in 2017 and more than 900 in 2021.